mantidproject/mantid/docs/source/algorithms/DetectorFloodWeighting-v1.rst

 -----------
 This algorithm is used to calculate the detector flood weighting workspace use for pixel flood corrections.
 It was originally developed for the ANSTO Bilby instrument.

 This algorithm crops the data over the specified wavelength region, then normalizes each spectrum to the workspace spectrum maxima.
+The algorithm will then perform a solid angle correction on each spectra.

 Usage
 -----